 A little about...

-I was born in a small town in Southern Ontario, Canada.
+I was born in Chatham, Ontario Canada.
 My teachers in the visual arts were the photographers and lighting technicians of the old Hollywood studio system.
 I learned how to draw and paint from vintage movie stills.
 I learned the art of visual story telling from watching those stills come to life in late night movies in the days before infomercials and reality TV.
 Symbolism was a quiet language I learned from growing up gay in the 70’s and 80’s.
 I live and make my art in a converted 19th century bank in Ontario, Canada.

 'Brooks has garnered an international reputation for his disproportioned “girls,” a continuing body of work that revolves around female characters who assert their strength, glamour, danger, or apathy toward the viewer.
 Brooks describes his career in art as focused on “painting women in various relationships to power.'